+We love Celebrating Cinco De Mayo on the water!
 As boating season kicks into high gear, Cinco de Mayo marks the perfect time to get out on the water and have some fun.
 The holiday officially recognizes the Mexican army’s defeat of the French in 1862, but has grown to encompass a celebration of Mexican-American culture.
-Whether you’re celebrating your own heritage, remembering our southern neighbors’ military victory, or just having a good time honoring Mexican culture, Cinco de Mayo is a fantastic day to go boating.
-This year, May 5th falls on a Saturday and many people are using the whole weekend to celebrate, so here are a few ways you can party in style.
+Whether you’re celebrating your own heritage, remembering our southern neighbors’ military victory, or just having a good time honoring Mexican culture, Cinco de Mayo is a fantastic day to go boating. many people are use the whole weekend to celebrate, so here are a few ways you can party in style.

 Have a Mexican Cookout

 Mexican cuisine is delicious, vibrant, nutritious and usually not too complicated.
 Get your friends and family together and cook up some favorite Mexican dishes on your boat.
 It’s hard to beat fresh fish tacos, but try out some other mouth-watering options such as Carne Asada, an easy dish that will impress everyone on board.
 Just marinate a steak with beer, lime, lemon, garlic, red onion, salt, and sugar.
 Then grill it up and serve.
 It can be a main ingredient in burritos, quesadillas, sopes, tacos and so much more.

 Find a Fiesta in the U.S.